ThomasHaddad/imageManager/README.md

 # ImageManager

-ImageManager is a stack created to help store images with `imageSaver` module.
+ImageManager is a stack created to help store images with `imageManager` module.

 imageSaver is written on top of `gm`(https://github.com/aheckmann/gm) for maximum efficiency.